Hawaii Pacific University requires a minimum of 120 credits to complete a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
 Hawaii Pacific University accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Hawaii Pacific University has a summer session, so students can earn credits during the summer.

 NOTE: Around 42% of students who start college at Hawaii Pacific University graduate within six years.

 Hawaii Pacific University offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |AP Credit Accepted||√|

 Reminder: Hawaii Pacific University may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Hawaii Pacific University has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, Hawaii Pacific University students have several choices to make.
-Scroll down to see a full list of majors offered at Hawaii Pacific University below.
+Scroll down to the bottom of this page to see a full list of majors offered at Hawaii Pacific University.

-Hawaii Pacific University does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 Hawaii Pacific University does not require an internship for all students, but does require an internship for students in some majors.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.